exlcode/exlcode-chrome/README.md

 This extension provides a seamless user experience for EXLcode and Chrome browser users.

-It can be found in the Chrome Web Store at TODO
+It can be found in the Chrome Web Store [here](https://chrome.google.com/webstore/detail/exlcode-vs-code-based-onl/elcfpiphmolcddmecegalaikjiclhdjc?hl=en)

 ## Feedback